I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 J.K.
 Rowling, You've Made Me Sad

-I loved the world of Harry Potter and always will.
+I love the world of Harry Potter and always will.
 There's no question that when J.K.
 Rowling suddenly captured all our hearts and imaginations with this incredible wizarding world, she suddenly found herself squarely in the spotlight and has now become one of the world's richest individuals.

 While I don't buy into people needing to have such ridiculous wealth that they could cheerfully buy their own castle and live out the rest of their natural lives there, I don't begrudge Rowling's wealth.
 She earned it, and I have actually become quite a Twitter fan of hers over the years.
 I find most of what she posts to be spot on, incisive and thought-provoking.
 Until recently, I really saw her as someone willing to stand up for those who did not have much of a voice; after all, she wrote an entire book series about a young boy who was born and for many of his formative years had no advocate or anyone to really speak up for him.

 Then there was her fateful post on Dec.
 19, 2019, and she's maintained radio silence since then.

 In her post, she effectively suggested that being transgender was not real and since then has been embroiled in a firestorm of controversy.
 I hate to say it, but that firestorm is also rightfully deserved.
 There are consequences to our actions, and when we put our foot squarely in our mouths, we have to live with the outcome.
 I'd like to think we can also be grown up enough to try and explain what our true intention was, or at the very least apologize for being ill-informed if that is the case, but regardless, when we say something inappropriate, we need to step up and be accountable for it.

 Who Is Maya Forstater?